lzmhhh123/LLphoto/README.md

 # LLphoto
-An Android app that Cloud Stores, Tags, and Describes your photos.
+An android & ios app that Cloud Stores, Tags, and Describes your photos.

 ## Preview
 Please wait for loading `.gif`...